listenToRipley/python/Notes/Django.md

 After you have complete the [models setup](#model), then you would run `python manage.py makemigrations` and django will take take of the migration requirements.
 You should see in the terminal that specific migrations were created and added to the migrations folder.
 This file will help format requests that will be sent to the database.

-After your changes have been applied, restart your server and you will need to apply the newly created content to be migrated by running `python manage.py migrate`
+After your changes have been applied, restart your server and you will need to apply the newly created content to be migrated by running `python manage.py migrate`.
+After this has been applied, you should now see the content in the database.

 ##### Files